QMCPACK/qmcpack/docs/intro_wavefunction.rst

     this feature, the following needs to be done:

-      -  The CUDA Multi-Process Service (MPS) needs to be used (e.g., on Summit/SummitDev use "-alloc_flags gpumps" for bsub).
+      -  The CUDA Multi-Process Service (MPS) needs to be used (e.g., on Summit use "-alloc_flags gpumps" for bsub).
 If MPS is not detected, sharing will be disabled.

-      -  CUDA_VISIBLE_DEVICES needs to be properly set to control each rank’s visible CUDA devices (e.g., on OLCF Summit/SummitDev one needs to create a resource set containing all GPUs with the respective number of ranks with "jsrun –task-per-rs Ngpus -g Ngpus").
+      -  CUDA_VISIBLE_DEVICES needs to be properly set to control each rank’s visible CUDA devices (e.g., on OLCF Summit one needs to create a resource set containing all GPUs with the respective number of ranks with "jsrun –task-per-rs Ngpus -g Ngpus").